 Pour the milk in to the bowl next and beat it into a dough.

-Dust a clean surface with flour and gently roll the welsh cake dough out to around 1/2 inch thick.
-Using a cookie cutter or glass, cut out 30 round shapes.
+Dust a clean surface with flour and gently roll the welsh cake dough out to around 1 inch thick.
+Using a cookie cutter or glass, cut out around 30 shapes.

-Next heat a cast iron skillet on a low heat and wait 5-10 minutes until it is hot, brush on a little margarine and cook your first welsh cake.
+Next heat a cast iron skillet or a frying pan, on a low heat and wait 5-10 minutes until it is hot, brush on a little margarine and cook your welsh cakes ( 2.5 minutes each side, should do it).

-NB: The first welsh cake is always the test cake: if they brown too quickly, turn down the heat.
+NB: The first welsh cake is always the test cake: if they start to brown too quickly, turn down the heat.

-Proceed to cook all of your welsh cakes, dust with sugar and enjoy with a nice cup of tea.
+Proceed to cook all of your welsh cakes and dust them with caster sugar, before enjoying with a nice cup of tea.

 – If you want a traditional welsh sausage for your St David’s Day breakfast, then I have my own version of a veganised Glamorgan sausage recipe here.